First Observational Evidence for Split Infall Flow of Cosmic Filaments into Clusters: Summary and Discussion

 On the other hand, this infall velocity profile and the corresponding ``depletion radius'' in our cluster are very sensitive to the mass distribution in the system, including both the clusters and the filament.
-In observation, when increasing the mass at one end while reducing the mass at the other end, the projected infall flow at the more massive end will significantly increase (from $\sim20$ to $\sim60$ km/s), together with the depletion radius increases as this cluster becomes more dominant in the system (Fig.\,\ref{Fig unbalanced mass},).
-Nonetheless, in our model constructed from N-body simulation (Appendix \ref{Sec appendix emulator} ), we show step-by-step how the infall flow changes from single halo case (Fig.\,\ref{Fig v emulator}) to halo-halo without a connecting filament, and then to halo-filament-halo scenarios (Fig.\,\ref{Fig flow data sim}).
-We show the observed velocity profile is consistent with the halo-filament-halo case, and is smaller than the halo-halo without filament case, being an order of magnitude smaller than the single halo case.
+In observation, when increasing the mass at one end while reducing the mass at the other end, the projected infall flow at the more massive end will significantly increase (from $\sim20$ to $\sim60$ km/s), together with an increase in the depletion radius as this cluster becomes more dominant in the system (Fig.\,\ref{Fig unbalanced mass}).
+Nonetheless, using our emulator constructed from N-body simulations (see Appendix \ref{Appendix Emulator} together with Fig.\,\ref{Fig filament model}, \ref{Fig model add RSD} \& \ref{Fig flow data sim}), we show step-by-step how the infall flow changes from a single halo case to a halo-halo model without a connecting filament, and then to halo-filament-halo scenarios, and finally add the RSD effect.
+We show the observed velocity profile generally agrees with our model, and is smaller than the halo-halo without filament case, being an order of magnitude smaller than the single halo case.
 This difference is attributed to the balance from the filament and the cluster at the other end, which significantly weakens the tidal gravitational field.
-The fact that a more massive environment can make depletion radius shrink is also seen in N-body simulation \cite{Fong2021}.
+The fact that a more massive environment can make the depletion radius shrink is also seen in N-body simulation \cite{Fong2021}.
 We additionally note that the balanced gravity from the environment is not the only reason the amplitude of our observed flow is smaller than the single halo case, as the excess redshift $\Delta z$ also removes the pairwise velocity of the two clusters.

-Despite the observed flow agreeing with our model well, we note there exists a 0.4 dex mismatch in the filament mass.
-The optically derived mean mass for the filament is $M_{\rm 200c}\sim10^{13.32}M_\odot$ in Fig.\,\ref{Fig fiducial filament properties}, while in our model we need to put a $M_{\rm 200c}\sim10^{13.71}M_\odot$ halo at the filament center to reproduce the observed flow, shown in Fig.\,\ref{Fig flow data sim}.
-This 0.4 dex difference could be due to the limits of our model, which uses a concentrated spherical halo in a WMAP $\Lambda$CDM cosmology to represent the flat filament.
-It could also come from the richness cut $\lambda_f<5$ for the filament that potentially biases the mass estimation \cite{Sun2022}.
-Still, the 0.4 dex is acceptable in terms of mass measurement.
-Meanwhile, the fact that the system is sensitive to the filament mass makes it a powerful tool in future mass-constraints for dark matter.